2010 FIFA World Cup knockout stage: Uruguay vs Ghana

-Uruguay and Ghana met on 2 July 2010 at Soccer City, Johannesburg for a place in the semi-final against the Netherlands.
+Uruguay and Ghana met on 2 July 2010 at Soccer City, Johannesburg, for a place in the semi-final against the Netherlands.
 It was the first time that the teams had ever played each other in a senior competitive football match.
 After a dramatic 120 minutes of play (including extra time) that finished 1–1, Uruguay won in a penalty shoot-out 4–2.
 Uruguay dominated the early periods of the match, but suffered an injury to captain Diego Lugano in the first half.
 Just before half-time, Ghana took the lead when Sulley Muntari was allowed time on the ball by Uruguay, and took advantage by scoring with a shot from 40 yards.
 After half-time, Diego Forlán pulled Uruguay level with a free kick from the left side of the field that went over the head of Ghana's goalkeeper Richard Kingson.
 While both teams had chances to win, the match proceeded to extra time as the scores remained level.
 Late in extra time, Ghana sent a free kick into the penalty area; Luis Suárez blocked Stephen Appiah's shot on the goal line.
 On the rebound, Dominic Adiyiah's header was heading into the goal, but Suárez blatantly blocked the shot with his hand to save what would have been the extra-time winner and he was red carded.
 Asamoah Gyan missed the ensuing penalty kick off the crossbar and Suárez celebrated the miss.
-In the shootout, Gyan converted his penalty, as did everybody else until Uruguay goalkeeper Fernando Muslera saved captain John Mensah's penalty (Ghana's third).
+In the shoot-out, Gyan converted his penalty, as did everybody else until Uruguay goalkeeper Fernando Muslera saved captain John Mensah's penalty (Ghana's third).
 Uruguay's Maxi Pereira then hit his penalty over the bar, but then Adiyiah's penalty was saved by Muslera.
 Sebastián Abreu converted Uruguay's fifth spot kick by lightly chipping it Panenka-style to win the match.